miermontoto/notflix/README.md

 **This fork is maintained, but it won't keep up with upstream commits.**

-If you're having issues with rofi not inputting from keyboard, try adding `--normal-window` to rofi in the script, and then move to `$PATH`.
+If you're having issues with rofi not inputting from keyboard, try adding `-normal-window` to rofi in the script, and then move to `$PATH`.

 ## Requirements